Skip to content

 The one question every card answers

-Each method can be viewed as the same essential mapping \((X, y, g) \mapsto \hat\beta\) and written against the shared template \(\;\hat\beta=\arg\min_\beta \mathcal L(\beta)+\lambda P(\beta)\), so estimators defined across decades of literature can be read, compared, and — in later phases — benchmarked on equal footing.
+or other procedures/updating rules.
+In here, estimators are defined across decades of literature that can be read, compared, and — in later phases — benchmarked on equal footing.

 Explore